michaeleii/comm-documentation/docs/pages/passport-local.md

 - **Serialize** means to store the user's data in the session.
 - **Deserialize** means to get the user's data from the session.

+Put the following code right after where you configured the local strategy:

 ```js
 // Serialize User
 passport.serializeUser((user, done) => {